Sudan military leaders reinstate deposed prime minister

 The 14-clause deal also stressed that power should be handed over to an elected civilian government after the end of the transitional period.

+“This agreement only concerns its signatories and it is an unjust attempt to bestow legitimacy on the latest coup and the military council,” tweeted the group shortly after the deal was signed.

+Several Western nations welcomed the agreement while noting challenges ahead.
+U.S. Secretary of State Antony Blinken said he was encouraged by the reports and urged all sides “to further talks and redouble efforts to complete key transitional tasks on a civilian-led path to democracy in Sudan.”
+He also called on security forces “to refrain from excessive force against peaceful protesters.”

-Earlier, the Forces for the Declaration of Freedom and Change, the group that spearheaded the uprising that culminated in Bashir’s ouster, objected to any deals with the military.
+Earlier, the Forces for the Declaration of Freedom and Change, an umbrella of many political parties and pro-democracy groups, objected to any deals with the military.

 In a statement Sunday, the group reiterated its opposition to any new political partnership with the military, insisting the perpetrators of the coup should be brought to justice.